 Tropical jungles, swaying palm trees, thundering waterfalls, and adventures in the rain forest?
 Costa Rica couldn’t be a more Instagram-worthy destination if it tried.
-To really round out your feed, it’s best to spend time in all corners of Costa Rica, so you get a good variety of black stand beaches, lush rainforests, turquoise waterfalls, and everything else there is to see in this country.
-Head to each of these spots to do just that.
+To really round out your feed, it’s best to spend time in all corners of Costa Rica, so you get a good variety of black sand beaches, lush rainforests, turquoise waterfalls, and everything else there is to see in this country.

 The Most Photogenic Spots In Costa Rica